Joccalor/PFunc/README.md

 Setup
 ---

-#### Linux or Mac OS X
-1. Install and set up R
+#### 1. Install and set up R
   1. Visit <https://cran.r-project.org/> and follow the links to download the latest version of R for your operating system.
 Install R as you would a normal program.
-Note for Linux users, you may instead install R from the command line.
-  2. Install the mgcv package in R by opening R and entering the following command: `install.packages("mgcv")`.
-You will be prompted to select a mirror from which to download the package.
-Any option will work, but it is typically best to select the option closest to your location.
-Follow any instructions R gives you for installing the package.
-2. Install and set up Python
-  1. Visit <https://www.python.org/> and follow the links to download the latest version of Python 3.x for your operating system.
-Install python as you would a normal program.
-Note for Linux users, you may instead install Python from the command line.
-  2. Install the necessary Python libraries.
-Open up the terminal (if you are not sure how, run a search for "terminal" on your computer.
-Alternatively, Mac users will find a link to the terminal in their Applications > Utilities folder).
-Enter the following commands:
-    `pip3 install rpy2`
-    `pip3 install matplotlib`
-  Follow any instructions that either one gives you to complete the setup.
-3. Running PFunc

-#### All users
-1. Install and set up R
-  1. Visit <https://cran.r-project.org/> and follow the links to download the latest version of R for your operating system.
-Install R as you would a normal program.
   **Note for Windows users:** The setup wizard will give you the option of installing the 32-bit files or the 64-bit files.
 Install both.
   **Note for Linux users:** You may instead install R from the command line.

   2. Install the mgcv package in R by opening R and entering the following command: `install.packages("mgcv")`.
 You will be prompted to select a mirror from which to download the package.
-Any option will work, but it is typically best to select the option closest to your location.
+Select an option that is relatively close to your location.
 Follow any instructions R gives you for installing the package.

-2. Install and set up Python
+#### 2. Install and set up Python
   1. Visit <https://www.python.org/> and follow the links to download the latest version of Python 3.x for your operating system.
 Install python as you would a normal program.
   **Note for Windows users:** the first screen of the installation wizard will ask if you want to add Python to PATH.
 Make sure to select this option.
   **Note for Linux users:** you may instead install Python from the command line.

   2. Install the matplotlib Python library.
-  Open up the terminal (if you are not sure how, run a search for "terminal" or "command prompt" on your computer).
-Enter the following command:
+To do this, open up the terminal (if you are not sure how, run a search for "terminal" or "command prompt" on your computer).
-    `pip3 install matplotlib`
+  **For Linux and Mac users:** enter this command `pip3 install matplotlib`
+  **For Windows users:** enter this command `pip install matplotlib`
   Follow any instructions to complete the setup.

   3. Install the rpy2 Python library.
-  **For Linux and Mac users:** Enter the following command in the terminal, just like with the previous step:
-  `pip3 install rpy2`
+  **For Linux and Mac users:** Enter the following command in the terminal, just like with the previous step: `pip3 install rpy2`
   **For Windows users:** Go to <http://www.lfd.uci.edu/~gohlke/pythonlibs/#rpy2> and download one of the rpy2.whl files.
 Start by trying one of the ones at the end of the list (`rpy2-2.8.3-cp35-cp35m-win32.whl` worked for me).
 If the following steps don't work with the one you tried, then try another.
     * Download the rpy2.whl file, and take note of the directory path where you save it.
-3. Running PFunc

-#### Windows
+    * Enter the following command in the command prompt (like in the previous step), substituting the directory path below for the one where you saved the rpy2.whl file:
+  `pip install “C:\Users\Joey\Downloads\rpy2-2.8.3-cp35-cp35m-win32.whl”`

 Usage
 ---
+#### Data input
+PFunc is expecting data with two main components: a set of **stimuli** (which are plotted along the *x*-axis) and a set of **responses** to those stimulus values (which are plotted on the *y*-axis).

+You have the option of formatting your data either in a **horizontal** layout (as in the `ExampleData_Horizontal.csv` file) or a **vertical** layout (as in the `ExampleData_Vertical.csv` file).

+Regardless of which layout option you choose, you must save your data as a **.csv** file.
+PFunc does not accept other file formats.

+#### Running the PFunc GUI

+#### Running PFunc from the R command line

+Troubleshooting
+---

 Acknowledgements
 ---
 Many thanks to Rafael Rodriguez, Kasey Fowler-Finn, Gerlinde Hoebel, David Gray, Darren Rebar, and Michael Reichert for their testing and feedback during development.

+Contact
+---
+For comments or questions, contact Joey Kilmer at jtkilmer@uwm.edu
+Get the latest version of PFunc at <https://github.com/Joccalor/PFunc>

 License
 ---
-Copyright 2016 Joseph Kilmer
+Copyright (C) 2016 Joseph Kilmer

 PFunc is distributed under the GNU General Public License v3.
 A full copy of the license is available in the accompanying file called COPYING.txt.